nancynaluz/women-tech-makers-diversity-talk/women-tech-makers.md

 ##Final thoughts

+^ Perhaps most of these ideas are just general thoughts that make for an inclusive environment and don't 100% tackle the issue of gender diversity, but I think that by creating an inclusive environment, you become welcoming towards everyone and they're more likely to stay within the field.

 ^ Am I saying that everyone needs to be a developer?
 Am I saying that from this point forward that your team should only hire female developers?
 Not really.
 I think that learning to code should be accessible.
 I think we should teach our kids about technology and coding so that they don't have these assuming ideas of whether or not the tech field is for them.
 I think that companies and those that are hiring should be aware of these issues and conscious when their team is all females.
 I think when we say that we are proud of our company culture, we need to address whether or not that culture has allowed for diversity to grow.

 ^ I think that when addressing diversity it's not just about addressing the pipeline but it's also the culture.
 We want to keep those people there.
 It's not just about hiring for the sake of hiring but providing also the mentorship and support that these new devs need.